 Bullous myringitis is an infection of the tympanic membrane, otherwise known as the eardrum.
 Small fluid-filled blisters form on the eardrum and cause severe pain.

 More to Know

 Pain comes on suddenly and lasts anywhere from 24 to 48 hours.
-Other symptoms may include drainage from the infected ear, temporary hearing loss, and fever.
+Other symptoms may include drainage from the infected ear, hearing loss, and fever.

 Keep in Mind

 Bullous myringitis is painful, but it can be successfully treated with no lasting impact on hearing.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2021 KidsHealth® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com